bluesky/bluesky/doc/source/api_changes.rst

         dets = # a list of some detectors RE(count(dets))

-     This means you can keep multiple lists for easy task switching.
+     Notice that you can use multiple lists to enable easy task switching.
      Instead of continually updating one global list like this:

      .. code-block:: python